nextflow-io/nextflow/docs/google.rst

 google.lifeSciences.debug                      When ``true`` copies the `/google` debug directory in that task bucket directory (default: ``false``) google.lifeSciences.preemptible                When ``true`` enables the usage of *preemptible* virtual machines or ``false`` otherwise (default: ``true``) google.lifeSciences.usePrivateAddress          When ``true`` the VM will NOT be provided with a public IP address, and only contain an internal IP.
 If this option is enabled, the associated job can only load docker images from Google Container Registry, and the job executable cannot use external services other than Google APIs (default: ``false``).
-Requires version `20.03.0-edge` or later. google.lifeSciences.sshDaemon                  When ``true`` runs SSH daemon in the VM carrying out the job to which it's possible to connect for debugging purposes (default: ``false``). google.lifeSciences.sshImage                   The container image used to run the SSH daemon (default: ``gcr.io/cloud-genomics-pipelines/tools``).
+Requires version `20.03.0-edge` or later. google.lifeSciences.network                    Set  network name to attach the VM's network interface to.
+The value will be prefixed with global/networks/ unless it contains a /, in which case it is assumed to be a fully specified network resource URL.
+If unspecified, the global default network is used. google.lifeSciences.sshDaemon                  When ``true`` runs SSH daemon in the VM carrying out the job to which it's possible to connect for debugging purposes (default: ``false``). google.lifeSciences.sshImage                   The container image used to run the SSH daemon (default: ``gcr.io/cloud-genomics-pipelines/tools``).
 ============================================== =================